What Are the Top Sports for Team Building That Work for Every Fitness Level?

 Choosing a Sport Only Athletes Can Play

 Basketball, soccer, and flag football are great sports — for the 40% of your team that's athletic.
-The other 60% will skip the event entirely or stand on the sideline feeling excluded.
+The other 60% will skip entirely or stand on the sideline feeling excluded.
 Always start with Tier 1 (universal) sports and only move up the ladder if the team explicitly asks for it.

 Making It Too Competitive